mcdikki/CasparCGNetConnector/README.md

 Development
 -----------

-CasparCGNetConnector is still under development and not released yet.
+CasparCGNetConnector is still under development and has reached a alpha state.
-Please fell free to build it your self for testing.
+This means you can use it and I will provide comiled dlls, but the chances are given that the interface of the classes change over the releases.
+With the first beta release, interface changes will only occur with big version steps.
 Any contributions are welcome.
-The first development phase was under high time pressure, so some parts of the code are not or only hardly dokumented so far.
+The first development phase was under high time pressure, so some parts of the code are not or only hardly documented so far.
+But it's getting better ;-)

 [1]: https://github.com/CasparCG/Server "CasparCG Server"
 [2]: http://www.gnu.org/licenses/gpl-3.0-standalone.html "Gnu General Public License Version 3"